mallikasdishes/github.io/_posts/2019-02-23-eggplant-curry.md

     excerpt: |-
       This Eggplant Curry (Guttivankaya Curry) is an extremely famous dish in South India.
 This curry is a standard in virtually every celebrations, and weddings!
     description: |-
       Eggplant is called King of all the vegetables - not just because it has crown, but the fact that it can be cooked in so many different ways and still taste absolutely delicious!
-There are many ways people cook egg plant curries, this particular method is famous because of the way it is prepared and cooked.
+There are many ways people cook eggplant curries, this particular method is famous because of the way it is prepared and cooked.
 This method takes up a little bit more time than the traditional way of frying or cooking, but the taste can be extremely addicting!

       There are several sizes of Eggplants available in the market these days.
 For this curry, you need the smallest size Eggplants available.
 The big Eggplants are usually juicy and contain a lot of water.
 You want to pick the ones that are small in size.
     cook_time: "30 minutes"